eclipse/kapua/docs/developer-guide/en/sso.md

 The following properties must be passed (as VM options) in order to set up SSO on Kapua using Keycloak:

 - `sso.provider=keycloak` : to set Keycloak as sso provider
-- `sso.keycloak.realm=master` : the Keycloak Realm (we are using the "Master" realm)
+- `sso.keycloak.realm=kapua` : the Keycloak Realm (we are using the "kapua" realm)
-- `sso.keycloak.uri=http://localhost:9090` : the Keycloak Server URI
+- `sso.keycloak.uri=http://<Keycloak-IP-address>:9090` : the Keycloak Server URI
 - `sso.openid.client.id=console` : the OpenID Client ID (the one set on Keycloak)
+- `site.home.uri=http://localhost:8080` : the Kapua web console URI

+Using docker it is sufficient to provide the following docker environment variables (these ones will automatically set up the configuration properties described above):

+- `KEYCLOAK_URL=http://<Keycloak-IP-address>:9090` : the Keycloak Server URI
-- `site.home.uri=http://localhost:8888` : the Kapua web console URI
+- `KAPUA_URL=http://localhost:8080` : the Kapua web console URI

+Note that these two variables can be also set up in the `docker-compose.yaml` file.
+Moreover, even if the Keycloak server is running locally on a docker container, it is recommended to use your machine IP address instead of 'localhost', since this one can be misinterpreted by docker as the 'localhost' of the container in which the Kapua component or Keycloak are running.

 ### Setting Up a user on the Keycloak server